 Clear goals are the first step to devising and delivering exceptional experiences.
 But a great experience shouldn’t be hard to measure.

-That’s why we’ve put together REAL WORLD IMPACT, our guide to measuring brand experiences in the real world.
+That’s why we’ve put together REAL WORLD IMPACT, A Guide To Measuring Brand Experiences In The Real World.
 It gives you everything you need to know about experiential reporting; from calculating ROI to gauging impact.